Sports betting or sports investing is a market that is designed to profit from people who want to bet small and win big.

 For example, if you watch all NBA or NHL games you will likely have an idea of what tends to happen in certain situations.

 If players are injured or getting into specific high scoring or low scoring games.

 Also if you know a goalie in the NHL is over/underrated or a team plays more defensively when they are playing a rival, then you can build a theory around this.

 KEY: Remember you only need to back-test once AND you can profit multiple times from this one theory.
 Although it might take hours to test you can profit for years.

 Scale & Outsource

 Once you have created a few profitable theories it’s time to scale and outsource.

-Scale – By scale I mean its time to look into more sports, more leagues and more theories.
-I recommend starting by specialising in one sport or league.
+Scale – By scale we mean it’s time to look into more sports, more leagues and more theories.
+We recommend starting by specialising in one sport or league.
 For example we specialise in the NHL.
 This is our bread and butter and what gives us a consistent profit each year.
 This funds the research into other sports and new theories.
-Scaling is very easy when you have a team in place which is what I will get onto now.
+Scaling is very easy when you have a team in place which is what we will get onto now.